ZacharyFolk/simplefolk/readme.md

 - fancybox loaded only on single posts
 - layout bug on About page
 - padding for medium screens
+- all scripts in footer

 ### Removed

 - old icomoon css
+- jQuery dependency for isotope

 ## [1.2.0] - 2022-07-28